NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 * Change into `$HOME/training`
 * Create README.md and add `# GitLab Training Notes` as first line
-* Use `git add` to add the file to the current change index
+* Use `git add` to add the file to the current staging area
 * Verify the change with `git status`